EU member states unite against Hungary’s anti-LGBTI propaganda law at infringement hearing

 Katrin Hugendubel, Advocacy Director at ILGA-Europe added: “Yesterday’s hearing was a key moment in our common efforts against the Hungarian anti-LGBTI law, as well as similar laws that are being proposed or in force across the EU.
 We were heartened to see the clear comments made by the European Commission and member states, rightly condemning Hungary’s anti-LGBTI law as a violation of EU law and making it clear that member states can no longer act against human rights with impunity, nor can governments go on instrumentalising minorities for political gains without being held accountable.
 A strong judgement in this case will send a strong message to other member states who have been adopting or keep proposing similar laws violating fundamental rights, making clear that they can no longer act against human rights with impunity.”

-The Advocate General will deliver his opinion on the case on 5 June 2025.
+The Advocate General will deliver her opinion on the case on 5 June 2025.

 Read Háttér Society’s press release on the hearing (in Hungarian) here.